econdesousa/econdesousa.github.io/index.md

 # Short Bio

 <p align="justify">My academic background is in mathematics.
-I have three degrees from the Faculty of Sciences of the University of Porto: BSc in Mathematics - Educational Branch, MSc in Mathematics - Foundametals and Applications and PhD in Applied Mathematics.</p>
+I have three degrees from the Faculty of Sciences of the University of Porto: BSc in
+Mathematics - Educational Branch, MSc in Mathematics - Fundamentals and Applications, and PhD in Applied Mathematics.</p>
-<p align="justify">After 9 years of teaching mathematics, I obtained a PhD in Applied Mathematics at the <a href="https://www.cmup.pt/" target="_blank">Centre for Mathematics of the University of Porto</a>
+<p align="justify">After 9 years of teaching mathematics, I obtained a PhD in Applied Mathematics at the
-.</p>
+<a href="https://www.cmup.pt/" target="_blank">Centre for Mathematics of the University of Porto</a>.</p>
 <p align="justify">In the following 3 years (2015-2018), I developed my research activities as a bioinformatics postdoc in two research centers: <a href="https://cibio.up.pt/" target="_blank">CIBIO-inBIO</a>, and <a href="http://cbma.uminho.pt/" target="_blank">CBMA</a>, Portugal.</p>
 <p align="justify">In April 2018, I moved to <a href="https://www.ineb.up.pt/" target="_blank">INEB</a><a href="https://www.i3s.up.pt/" target="_blank">/i3S</a>, Portugal, to work as a bioimage analyst.</p>
-<p align="justify">In April 2022, I joined <a href="https://www.p-95.com/" target="_blank">P95</a> as Data Scientist.</p>
+<p align="justify">In April 2022, I joined <a href="https://www.p-95.com/" target="_blank">P95</a> as an Analytical Programmer.
+I work mainly in id.DRIVE, where I am one of the statisticians/data scientists in the team.
+I’m the lead statistician in one of the vaccine effectiveness studies currently undergoing, and I’m responsible for the collaborative platform management, ensuring coding best practices through the implementation of coding standards, version control (git / GitLab) integration, coding and QCing other team member's codes.
+I'm also frequently involved in knowledge sharing, via oral presentations or tutorials.</p>
-<p align="justify">In my professional activities interacted with >60 collaborators, resulting in the co-authorship of 18 scientific papers, and I am the main developer of several software applications.
+<p align="justify">In my professional activities, I have interacted with over 100 collaborators, resulting in the co-authorship of
-I participate and/or participated in 8 R&D projects (2 of which as co-PI) and supervise(d) 6 MSc dissertations.
-I am the main organizer of the <a href="https://ecdp2020.grand-challenge.org/" target="_blank">HEROHE grand-challenge</a> with >800 participants.</p>
+27 scientific papers, and I am the main developer of several software applications.
+I participated in 10 R&D projects (2 of which as co-PI) and supervised 6 MSc dissertations.
+I was the main organizer of the <a href="https://ecdp2020.grand-challenge.org/" target="_blank">HEROHE grand-challenge</a> with over 800 participants.</p>

 <!--
 <p align="justify">I am a BioImage Analyst at INEB / i3S (Instituto Nacional de Engenharia Biomédica / Instituto de Investigação e Inovação em Saúde).
 In my professional activities interacted with >60 collaborators, resulting in the co-authorship of 18 scientific papers, and I am the main developer of several software applications.